-Here’s a professional creative process:
+Here’s an example of a professional creative process:

 - Client has a problem, so chooses someone to work with based on their ability, experience and budget.

-- Client explains the problem to their chosen partner, they discuss the clients business in depth, asking questions, gaining insight and understanding.
+- Client explains the problem to their chosen partner, they discuss the clients business in depth, asking questions, gaining genuine insight and understanding.

 - Assuming client agrees with proposed solution, the designer can then begin the creative work.

 - As they have produced a quote based on knowledge and experience, they know they can work effectively to provide a quality end result.

 - Client approves creative, perhaps after some iteration.

 - Product is launched, success, everybody is happy!